mastercomfig/hud-db/hud-pages/m0re-techno.md

 everyone in huds.tf discord for helping me with any issues i had while editing the hud

 ps: i might be forgetful to update on comfig, so be sure to check out the actual repo to get the most up-to-date version

+note: 99% of customizations are compatible, the only thing that might not be are the fonts, wich are different from m0rehud's.